Learning to be a resilient leader: 8 resilient steps you can take today

 Being adaptable is about tackling our problems directly.

-So, rushing boldly in is not a good idea.
+So, rushing boldly is not a good idea.

 First, identify your problems, challenges, and opportunities.
 And control how the change affects your life.